zahahah/tunnelview/README.md

 - **ntfy SSE/WebSocket** – `NtfySseService` listens to a topic (or a direct `wss://` endpoint) and feeds raw payloads into `NtfySubscriber`, which in turn updates `ProxyRepository`.
 Payloads can be simple `host:port`, `tcp://` strings, or JSON envelopes (parsed by `EndpointPayloadParser`).
 - **HTTP fallback** – Configure a URL plus bearer/access token inside Settings → Remote Updates. `EndpointSyncWorker` fetches the first non-empty line, validates it, and publishes it when ntfy is unavailable.
 - **Git fallback** – When a Git repo is set, the worker first tries `raw.githubusercontent.com` and, if needed, clones the repo over SSH (using the bundled git key) to read the target file.
 - **Manual overrides** – Users can pin a host/port + SSH bastion in Settings; `ProxyRepository` honors the manual choice until a grace period passes.
+Clearing the SSH host/port now keeps the override flag set so fallback endpoints do not immediately repopulate the fields.

+### Direct vs HTTP vs tunnel

+- The navigator always prefers **Direct connection → HTTP endpoint → SSH tunnel** in that order.
+You can configure each path under Settings → Network.
+- HTTP mode is optional: enable the checkbox and provide an address/header/value.
+When HTTP is disabled or cleared, the app instantly falls back to direct/tunnel without waiting for a probe cycle.
+- While operating over SSH, the connection monitor executes an HTTP health check every 10 seconds; a success promotes the session back to HTTP automatically.
+- The active target (including full URL) is surfaced in the toolbar subtitle and via snackbars whenever a switch occurs.

 ### Background workers & notifications